google/security-research/kernelctf/rules.md

 If you publish sooner than 30 days, you won't get the reward faster.
 If you want to delay the publication (disclose later than 30 days), you could do that, but you would get the money later (we want to encourage you to publish the exploit details sooner than later).

 The above is about the exploit itself, not the vulnerability.
-We automatically share some limited vulnerability details of the submissions on our [public submission spreadsheet](https://docs.google.com/spreadsheets/d/e/2PACX-1vS1REdTA29OJftst8xN5B5x8iIUcxuK6bXdzF8G1UXCmRtoNsoQ9MbebdRdFnj6qZ0Yd7LwQfvYC2oF/pubhtml), as a CVE, and as soon as you submit the vulnerability details via the form.
+We automatically share some limited vulnerability details of the submissions on our [public submission spreadsheet](https://docs.google.com/spreadsheets/d/e/2PACX-1vS1REdTA29OJftst8xN5B5x8iIUcxuK6bXdzF8G1UXCmRtoNsoQ9MbebdRdFnj6qZ0Yd7LwQfvYC2oF/pubhtml?gid=2095368189), as a CVE, and as soon as you submit the vulnerability details via the form.

 ## Exploit PR file structure

-The submission should be put into the `pocs/linux/kernelctf/submissions/&lt;cve>_&lt;targets>/` folder within the <code>[security-research repo](https://github.com/google/security-research/)</code>, where:
+The submission should be put into the `pocs/linux/kernelctf/<cve>_<targets>/` folder within the <code>[security-research repo](https://github.com/google/security-research/)</code>, where:

   * `cve` is the CVE number of the vulnerability in the format `CVE-yyyy-NNNNN`

   * `<targets>` is the list of targets separated by underscore (`_`)

-    * Valid target names: `lts-6.1`, `mitigation-6.1`, `cos-5.15`, `cos-5.10`
+    * Valid target names: `lts`, `mitigation`, `cos`

   * If there is a conflicting submission (e.g. you are only submitting a novel technique), then append `_2` (or `_3`, etc.) after the directory name.

-For example: `pocs/linux/kernelctf/submissions/CVE-2023-1872_lts-6.1_cos-5.15/`.
+For example: `pocs/linux/kernelctf/CVE-2023-1872_lts_cos/`.

 The structure of this submission folder should be: